SlexAxton/remix-dev-node-shadow-bug-repro/README.md

-# PNPM Workspace w vite and node builtin
+# PNPM Workspace with remix and node builtins in independent package

 This repo tries to minimally reproduce a bug that causes vite dev mode to fail with remix when esbuild comes across a shadowed node builtin in the node_modules folder.